Address

 Although results vary, TMS therapy continues to show great promise for many who have struggled for years without relief.

-TMS is generally well tolerated, with very few side effects.
+TMS for PTSD is generally well tolerated, with very few side effects.

 These symptoms usually subside quickly and are not typically serious, making TMS a low-risk option for long-term therapy.